DonAdam2/react-language-router-v5/README.md

-## This app supports the following:

-- SCSS preprocessor
-- To enable CSS modules (each component has it's own styles "no conflict between different components styles") => just open (webpack.prod.js && webpack.dev.js) and uncomment modules: true.
-Then in every component add the required import as follow: `import classes from './scss/requiredStyles'`
-- Autoprefixer for CSS (it supports IE >= 11)
-- Hot reloading for **JS** & **CSS** and **redux** store (in development)
-- Prettier (for code format)
+## Custom language router (react router dom v5):

+- The main purpose of this project is to create a localized react router.
+- It shows you how to utilize route guards
-- Docker setup for development
+- It uses [react-i18next](https://www.npmjs.com/package/react-i18next) package for translation

-## It has the following configuration for React:
+## It has the following route guards:

-- React router dom
-- Redux & Redux thunk & & Redux logger & Redux devTool
-- Prop types
-- 2 environments {production: .env, development: .env.development}
+- Private route guard => protect the given route based on a token.
+- Public route guard => used for public routes and authentication routes (ex: login, signup, ...etc) {if authenticated it will redirect the user to the home page}
+- Restricted route guard => protect the given route based on a token, and a list of permissions (can be an array or a string).
+- Restricted section => protect the given section based on a list of permissions (can be an array or a string).

 ## Prerequisites:

-- nodeJS > 12.X.X or Docker
+- nodeJS > 14.X.X or Docker

 ## Installing / Getting Started:

 ### Development (locally):

-- Clone repo => `git clone repo-url`
+- Clone repo => `git clone git@github.com:react-custom-projects/webpack-react-boilerplate.git`
-- `cd frontend`
+- `cd webpack-react-boilerplate`
 - Install dependencies => `yarn install`
 - Start the development server => `yarn start`

 ### Development (using Docker):

-- Clone repo => `git clone repo-url`
+- Clone repo => `git clone git@github.com:react-custom-projects/webpack-react-boilerplate.git`
-- `cd frontend`
+- `cd webpack-react-boilerplate`
 - Install dependencies (required for prettier) => `yarn install`
 - Start the development server => `docker-compose up --build`